Aspience/fpv-rover/README.md

   IdentitiesOnly yes
 ```

-With `./scripts/bootstrap.sh`, the script generates the key at `$HOME/.ssh/fpv_rover_deploy` (current user), pauses to show the public key, and waits for you to add it in GitHub.
+With `./scripts/bootstrap.sh`, the script generates the key at `$HOME/.ssh/fpv_rover_deploy` (current user) only if it does not already exist.
+When a new key is created, it pauses to show the public key and waits for you to add it in GitHub.
+If the key already exists, it is reused and this prompt is skipped.

 #### 5. GHCR login (only if images are private)